 - It is required by a critical internal process (e.g. IT support, accounting services, etc.);

-- There is an emergency situation, such as preservation of a person’s life, health or property.
+- There is a vital interest , such as a threat of a person’s life, health or property.

 - The time period we have a professional relationship with you.